Lhasang Tsering

-Lhasang Tsering (born in 1952) is a Tibetan poet, writer, and activist.
-He was President of the Tibetan Youth Congress and a founding director of Amnye Machen Institute in Dharamshala, India.
-He is a vociferous and ardent advocate of Tibet's independence and a passionate lover of literature.
+Lhasang Tsering (1952 – 11 June 2026) was a Tibetan poet, writer and activist.
+He was president of the Tibetan Youth Congress and a founding director of Amnye Machen Institute in Dharamsala, India.

 Early life

-Lhasang Tsering was born in 1952 in Labrang Kosa in the Tradun region of Western Tibet.
-However, due to the Chinese occupation of Tibet, his parents escaped to India along with his two older brothers.
+Lhasang Tsering was born in 1952 in Labrang Kosa in the Tradün region of Ngari, Western Tibet.
+His father, a tantric lama from Riwoche Monastery in East Tibet met the future mother of Lhasang Tsering, Jhanjup, a young maid from the Tara aristocrat family in Gyantse.
+They had three sons: Ugyen, Karma Choephel, and Lhasang Tsering.
+After the 1959 Tibetan uprising, his parents escaped to India along with his two older brothers.
+His father passed away on pilgrimage at Rewalsar, a lake in Himachal Pradesh linked with Padmasambhava.
+The other members of the family joined other Tibetan refugees on road labour camp in Manali.

-In 1962, he was admitted to study at the Central School for Tibetans in Mussoorie.
-Thereafter, he was selected from the pool of students to study at the Wynberg Allen School in Mussoorie, India.

-In 1972 he got an opportunity to attend a medical school at the Johns Hopkins University in the United States, instead, he declined the opportunity and decided to join the Tibetan resistance force based in Mustang, Nepal.
+In 1962, he was admitted to study at the Central School for Tibetans in Mussoorie, India.
+Thereafter, he was selected from the pool of students to study at the Wynberg Allen School in the same city.
+Later, in 1972, he received an opportunity to attend Johns Hopkins School of Medicine in the United States, instead, he declined the opportunity and decided to join the Tibetan resistance force based in Mustang, Nepal.